 Equity financing is another financing option for startups that are looking to grow.
 Equity financing is essentially exchanging ownership of your company for money.
 You offer shares to angel investors, VCs and outside investment, in exchange for capital.

 Although the funds are processed quickly and there are opportunities to raise a large amount of money, you will need to sacrifice some control over your company.
 This type of financing is usually best for companies that are looking to expand and grow their customer base.

 Invoice financing is a good option for B2B businesses that deal with clients and send invoices.
-If late payments cause serious cash flow issues and your business requires more predictable and steady revenue, invoice financing allows you to use your invoices as collateral.
-How does it work?
-You send the invoice, a specialised lender pays 50% - 90% of the total invoice upfront and then you reimburse them once your client pays - along with a fee.
+If late payments cause serious cash flow issues and your business requires more predictable and steady revenue, invoice financing allows you to use your invoices as collateral and get a merchant cash advance.

 Short term financing is a good way to gain access to funds relatively quickly without committing to anything long term commitment.
 That’s why they are good for emergencies or for a cash injection.

 By accepting payments with QR codes, your customers can pay from the comfort of their home, at a safe distance and in a much more secure way.